yasserelhessy/REpository_2-/README.md

 I don't know what am I doing wrong.
 But it still don't work.
 I still no able to invoc Jenkins via github.
+Today is Nov.
+15 2018. i couldn't communicate with the server yesterday. but not I made some changes, hopfully it will work.